AustinCBYUi/DZXML_Editor/README.md

 Modifying quantmin / quantmax is easier.
 The syntax when you type your input is just 0-100 which is in percent.
 A good example for quantmin and quantmax is ammo stacks or rice: If you want either of those to spawn 10% full at a minimum and only 80% full at a maximum, you would do exactly that: 10 for min and 80 for max. **NOTE** Any value that is set to -1 for quantmin and quantmax as a default is not affected by your input.
 It will always be -1 unless you manually changed it.
 Anything that is set to -1 is typically objects that don't have quantity like the acog.
 Also another **NOTE:** if you are modifying this, make sure your quantmin is less than or equal to the quantmax.
 Wouldn't make sense to have a quantmin of 80% and a quantmax of 60%.

 The reason as to why I built the .exe and included the source code is for:
-- Open-source software can be editted by others.
+- Open-source software can be edited by others.
 - To show the source code.
 - .exe doesn't require Python to be installed as it is interpretted.
+If you are interesting in editing the program, please read at the very bottom for dev documentation.

+---

 ### Words of Advice
 I assume if you're using this tool you are a veteran to server running, if you are not that is fine too.
 This message is